surge-synthesizer/shortcircuit-xt/doc/NightlyBlurb.md

 sound.
 Still, it is becoming more stable and usable and we do have testers and developers running it.

-If you use ShortCircuit a few things
+If you use ShortCircuit a few things of note:

 - You may want to use a limiter on the SC bus, in case there is a DSP error, and definitely do not use in-ear headphones
 - Most of the discussion about what works and doesn't happens on our discord.
 Please join!